 Kittens are so cute, it’s understandable that cat owners sometimes wish their kittens could stay kittens forever.
 This is the when you, as the pet parent, lay the foundation for your cat’s future health and behavior.
-Not to mention, it’s the stage where you have to decide what food to buy, when to visit a vet, where to place a litterbox, etc. Fortunately, all of your hard work during these first few months is compensated by loads of snuggling and adorability.

 The veterinarians and staff at Strawbridge Animal Care are pet owners, too.
 They have experienced the joys and challenges of owning and caring for young pets.
 We won’t be shy about offering advice on how to protect your young pet from hazards in your home, such as toxic and dangerous materials, medications, and choking hazards.